amake/orgro/README.md

 Other mobile Org Mode apps are focused on very different things like to-dos or task management; Orgro is instead first and foremost a *viewer*, letting you see and search the contents of your org files.
+(Recently it also gained editing capabilities.
+I hope to enhance these in the future.)

 I also wanted to try writing a parser with [PetitParser](https://github.com/petitparser/dart-petitparser); the result